JeniaTaranov/microservices-assignment/README.md

 - You need to have Docker and Docker Compose installed

 How to run the system?
+1. Set the environmental variable in .env file under the root directory:
+   DATABASE_URL=postgresql://postgres:postgres@postgres:5432/microservices
+2. Run the following comment in the terminal root directory:
 $ docker-compose up --build

 Services will be available at: